How to fully use or transfer a small Avios points balance from a friend or family member

 Here is the ba.com page for buying, gifting or transferring Avios.
 Click on ‘Sharing Avios’ in the left hand menu.

-(This is the same page you need if you want to buy Avios whilst the current 75% ‘buy Avios’ bonus for BA Amex cardholders is running.
-The landing page shows 50% but once you click through and log in it adjusts to 75%.)
+This is the same page you need if you want to buy Avios whilst the current 75% ‘buy Avios’ bonus for BA Amex cardholders is running.
+The landing page shows 50% but once you click through and log in it adjusts to 75%.

 Here is the pricing:

-It is a joke. £25 to transfer 1,000 Avios to another person?!
-Even the ‘best’ deal costs £175 to transfer 27,000 Avios.
-This is £175 of pure profit for British Airways.
+It is a joke. £25 to transfer 1,000 Avios to another person?
+This is pure profit for British Airways.

 Forget it.